opnsense/docs/source/be.rst

-A mission critical version of the well known OPNsense firewall.
+A mission critical version of the well-known OPNsense firewall.

 The Business Edition offers additional safeguards where functional changes are being included in a more conservative manner and feedback has been collected from development and community.